 Media as soft penis.

 Not long ago I saw a video with Jane Goodall releasing a chimpanzee in the wild.
 Yet we now know chimps murder the lone foreign chimps they meet… The video was from the Jane Goodall Foundation and was released recently as advert.
-Goodall saw chimps as all love and has been proven wrong.
+Goodall saw chimps as all love (all good) and has been proven wrong.
 I’d like to tell them to stop showing videos of chimpanzee releases in the wild, because that was sending the poor creatures to a horrible death.

 The Truth About New Holland (A Dialogue)